 There are four (4) eligibility requirements that must be met to participate in the PA program.
 The Subrecipient (Applicant) must be eligible for the facility to be eligible.
+The facility must be eligible for the work to be eligible.
 The work must be eligible for the cost to be eligible.